Androctonus crassicauda

 Androctonus crassicauda, the Arabian fat-tailed scorpion, is a species of extremely dangerous scorpion usually found in North Africa and the Middle East.

+Widely known and feared across its range for its powerful and potentially fatal venom, this scorpion species is the namesake of pioneering Iraqi thrash metal band Acrassicauda.

 Description

 Androctonus crassicauda is a generalist desert species, an Old World scorpion.
 Adults can vary in colour from a light brown to reddish to blackish-brown, to black.
 They can grow to over 10 cm in length.

 Distribution and habitat

 This species is found mainly in the Palaearctic region, in such countries as Turkey, Iran, and other southwestern Asian nations.
 A. crassicauda lives in the ruins of old, neglected structures, and was considered a potential hazard for troops during the Persian Gulf conflict, though it was an unaggressive species that had no reports of stings.
 It also occurs in margins of desert (arid, semi-arid) places and sometimes accumulated vegetation debris.

 Behavior

 A nocturnal scorpion, it hides in crevices and under objects during the day, and at night hunts insects and other invertebrates, or small lizards.